TheIdentitySelector/thiss-js/demo-site/README.md

 Files ending in `.tmpl` are templates; `render.sh` produces the real file next to them (without the suffix).
 The rendered files, the `.env`, the generated keys and `certs/` are all gitignored.

+**Logos.** Every entity (both real IdPs, the four mock IdPs, and both SPs) gets an invented SVG under `metadata/logos/`. `render.sh` base64-encodes each into an inline `data:` URL and substitutes it as the entity's `entity_icon_url` in `metadata.json` (shown in the discovery search) and as `<mdui:Logo>` in the SAML descriptors — so no logo needs separate hosting.
+The two real IdPs also brand their Shibboleth login page: `idp/config/views/login.vm` and `idp2/config/views/login.vm` are copies of the stock view with the header logo replaced by that IdP's SVG inlined directly (the stock `idp.logo` message can't be a `data:` URL because the view prefixes it with the `/idp` context path).
+To restyle a logo, edit the SVG and re-run `render.sh`.

 ## Prerequisites